vladmandic/human/README.md

 Demos are included in `/demo`:

 Browser:
-- `demo-esm`: Full demo using Browser with ESM module, includes selectable backends and webworkers
+- `index.html`, `browser.js`, `worker.js`: Full demo using Browser with ESM module, includes selectable backends and webworkers
-- `demo-iife`: Older demo using Browser with IIFE module

 NodeJS:
-- `demo-node`: Demo using NodeJS with CJS module
+- `node.js`: Demo using NodeJS with CJS module
   This is a very simple demo as althought `Human` library is compatible with NodeJS execution
   and is able to load images and models from local filesystem,